leroyle/TheLabms/CNC_Related/MachineSoftware/README.md

 https://community.carbide3d.com/t/keyboard-shortcut-cheat-sheet-for-carbide-create-and-motion/7839

 ### Makerspace Discord members suggested pinned messages documents
+Useful links gleened from the Discord.

-useful links provided by those who came before, I would encourage you to look these pinned messages over for some very good info as the local information may override any obtained from the more generic resources listed below, **many thanks to those members**.
+We would encourage you to look these TheLab Discord pinned messages over for some very good info as the local information may override any obtained from the more generic resources listed below.
+Check for newer additions on the Discord CNC channel as well

+**Many thanks to those members who came before**.

 https://carbide3d.com/files/pdf/VFD_Spindle_Kit_v1.pdf